Picoo Z: Variations

 The SEGA branded version is silver with a SEGA logo on the side and was available as a prize in UFO Catcher machines, distributed by SegaPrize Europe.

+Most versions have only one large gear transmitting power to the main rotor, but there exist versions with two smaller gears (such as the "Sky Challenger" set).
+They can be easily identified by the lack of the wide transparent plastic protector around the gear.

 During 2008 a range of new picooz variations have been released including Picooz tandem Z-1 (chinook style) at the Picooz Atlas-Uranus (also known as the tricooZ).
 All of these are 3 channel helicopters and all include three different colours.

 Sky Challenger

 Sky Challenger is a set of two custom body picoo z helicopters.
 Each helicopter is equipped with an infra-red LED which is used to "shoot" the other helicopter.
 The set generally comes with 2 picoo z's in Red and Blue paint schemes and 2 controllers.
 The controllers are the same as normal picoo z controllers apart from a shoulder button used to "fire" the infra-red.

 There are 3 stages to the game.
 The 1st shot will cause the enemy helicopter to spin, the 2nd shot will cause the enemy helicopter to drop in power, the 3rd shot will cause the enemy helicopter to lose all power, causing it to fall to the floor.

 The helicopters generally come preset to the A and B frequency options.